Table of Contents

-Neither is sitting at the dining room table because I’ve already learned the hard way that that is not good for your neck, wrists, back, or the table.
+Sitting at the dining room table doesn’t work; I’ve already learned the hard way that that is not good for your neck, wrists, back, or the table.
 Ha!
 I’d rather them be in the actual classroom, but we’re making the best of the school year!

 So it’s going to be desks, good seating and supplies.
 Because I work from home so I can’t be getting up every five minutes to help find a pen.
-Or paper.
 Or a calculator.
-Or a pencil.
 Or a red crayon.
 Or glue.
 My child’s education is very important to me; but, please don’t bother me!

-So I’ve turned to my old friend Pinterest and a couple of experienced Homeschooling moms to see if there are any tricks to creating a space that’s going to work for the kids AND me and keep everyone sane.
+So I’ve turned to my old friend Pinterest and a couple of experienced Homeschooling moms to see if there are any tricks to creating an effective learning space that’s going to work for the kids AND me AND keep everyone sane.